IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline_trigger.html.markdown

 		  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,253}$/`.
 		* `hook_id` - (Optional, String) ID of the webhook from the repo.
 Computed upon creation of the trigger.
 		  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,253}$/`.
-		* `pattern` - (Optional, String) Git branch or tag pattern to listen to.
-One of branch or pattern must be specified, but only one or the other.
-Use a tag name to listen to, or use a simple glob pattern such as '!test' or '*master' to match against tags or branches in the repository.
+		* `pattern` - (Optional, String) Git branch or tag pattern to listen to, specify one of branch or pattern only.
+When specifying a tag to listen to, you can also specify a simple glob pattern such as '!test' or '*master' to match against multiple tags/branches in the repository.
 		  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.!*]*$/`.
 		* `tool` - (Optional, List) Reference to the repository tool in the parent toolchain.
 		Nested scheme for **tool**: